dotnet/docs-aspire/docs/deployment/azure/aca-deployment-github-actions.md

 ## Explore the GitHub Actions workflow and deployment

-1. Navigate to your new repository in GitHub and select the **Actions** tab to view the repository workflows.
+1. Navigate to your new GitHub repository using the link output by `azd`.

+1. Select the **Actions** tab to view the repository workflows.
 You should see the new workflow either running or already completed.
 Select the workflow to view the details of the run.
 The job steps are visible in the logs of the run.
 For example, you can expand steps such as **Install .NET Aspire Workload** or **Deploy application** to see the details of the completed action.

     :::image type="content" source="media/github-action.png" alt-text="A screenshot showing the GitHub Action workflow steps.":::